anthonyshort/dom-event/Readme.md

 # dom-event

 Simple DOM event wrapper for cross-browser support from IE8+.
-Basically wraps the event that gets sent back in the callback for IE. This is so we don't need to rely on large libraries just to bind events cross-browser.
+This is so we don't need to rely on large libraries just to bind events cross-browser.

-The the spirit of Component, I'm aiming to keep this simple
+The the spirit of Component, I'm aiming to keep this simple.

 **This is a work in progress**